 The fair value of interest-bearing floating rate loans, categorized as Level 3 input, is based on discounted value of expected future cash flows using the applicable market rates for similar types of instrument as of reporting date.
-As at April 30, 2022, the fair value of the long-term loan amounted to P2,984,270 using 3.00% average incremental borrowing rate of the Group as at the same date.
+As at April 30, 2023, the fair value of the long-term loan amounted to average incremental borrowing rate of the Group as at the same date.